ietf-teep/architecture/draft-ietf-teep-architecture.md

 with each other without involving any Untrusted Application, and so the complexity of Case 1 is lower than in the SGX example.
 Thus, Case 1 is possible as well, though still more complex than Cases 2 and 3.

+TEE OS's (e.g., OP-TEE) that support loading and verifying signed TAs from an untrusted filesystem can, like SGX, use classic file distribution mechanisms.
+If secure TA storage is used (e.g., a Replay-Protected Memory Block device) on the other hand, the TEEP protocol can be used to manage such storage.

 ## Entity Relations